Tuesday, December 31, 2013

 eve of Valentine’s Day there had been a heavy snowfall so my husband had been out all Valentine’s Day plowing.
 I worked that day making a special dinner, his favorite cake, and creating a Valentine card.
 The dinner was in the oven, done, ready to eat, but no husband.
 I turned the oven down and waited and waited, but still no husband.

 Finally, I decided to eat by myself.
 I put the leftovers away, watched TV, and began to worry.
 Maybe there had been a terrible accident.
 Did he remember it was Valentine’s Day?
-Was he celebrating somewhere without me?
-I fluctuated between worried and angry.
+Was

 About nine that evening I heard a car pull up outside and minutes later a wet, cold, snow-covered man walked through the door.
 There were ice crystals on his eyebrows and eyelashes and he was so tired that